tarunsachdeva/blog/_posts/essays/2018-01-01-product-of-you.markdown

+---
+layout: essay
+title:  "The Product of You"
+subtitle: "A manifesto of self improvement"
+permalink: the-product-of-you
+---

-a manifesto of self improvement
+A manifesto of self improvement

 My story
 - Anxiety